-- a.
-Before substituting the mathematics course, the counselor provides the student and the student's parent/guardian with written notification of postsecondary consequences due to the substitution; - The student, the student's parent/guardian, and the school principal or counselor agree to the substitution; - c.
-The substitution aligns with the student's high school and beyond plan; and - d.
+- 14. Before substituting the mathematics course, the counselor provides the student and the student's parent/guardian with written notification of postsecondary consequences due to the substitution; - 2b.
+The student, the student's parent/guardian, and the school principal or counselor agree to the substitution; - 3e.
+The substitution aligns with the student's High School and Beyond Plan; and - 4d.
 The student has not already substituted a third-year mathematics course for a computer science course.

-For the class of 2020 and earlier, the district will obtain a signed consent to enroll the student in the alternative third credit of mathematics approved in a meeting with the student, the parent or guardian, and a school representative.
-The consent form will confirm the meeting, that the parent or guardian understands the impact of the selection on the student's educational and employment options, and that the alternative is most appropriate for the needs of the student.
+For the class of 2020 and earlier, the district will obtain a signed consent to enroll the student in the alternative third credit of mathematics approved in a meeting with the student, the parent/guardian, and a school representative.
+The consent form will confirm the meeting, that the parent/guardian understands the impact of the selection on the student's educational and employment options, and that the alternative is most appropriate for the needs of the student.

-For the class of 2021 and later, a third credit of high school math will be based on the student's High School and Beyond Plan and approved by the student and the parent or guardian, or school counselor or school principal.
+For the class of 2021 and later, a third credit of high school math will be based on the student's High School and Beyond Plan and approved by the student and the parent/guardian, or school counselor, or school principal.